MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-15-Radio-Frequency-Devices/subpart-A-General/section-15.38.md

 ##### § 15.38 Incorporation by reference. #####

-Link to an amendment published at 89 FR 83798, Oct.
-18, 2024.

 Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
 To enforce any edition other than that specified in this section, the Federal Communications Commission (FCC) must publish a document in the Federal Register and the material must be available to the public.
 All approved incorporation by reference (IBR) material is available for inspection at the FCC and at the National Archives and Records Administration (NARA).
-Contact the FCC at the address indicated in 47 CFR 0.401(a), phone: (202) 418-0270.
-For information on the availability of this material at NARA, visit *www.archives.gov/federal-register/cfr/ibr-locations.html* or email *fr.inspection@nara.gov.* The material may be obtained from the following source(s):
+Contact FCC at the address indicated in 47 CFR 0.401(a); phone: (202) 418-0270.
+For information on the availability of this material at NARA, visit *www.archives.gov/federal-register/cfr/ibr-locations* or email *fr.inspection@nara.gov.* The material may be obtained from the following sources:

+(a) The IBR material may be obtained from the sources in the following paragraphs of this section or from one or more private resellers listed in this paragraph (a).

+(1) Accuris Standards Store, 321 Inverness Drive, South Englewood, CO 80112; phone: (800) 332-6077; website: *https://accuristech.com.*

+(2) American National Standards Institute (ANSI), see paragraph (b) of this section.

+(3) GlobalSpec, 257 Fuller Road, Suite NFE 1100, Albany, NY 12203-3621; phone: (800) 261-2052; website: *https://standards.globalspec.com.*

+(4) Nimonik Document Center, 401 Roland Way, Suite 224, Oakland, CA 94624; phone (650) 591-7600; email: *info@document-center.com;* website: *www.document-center.com.*

-(a) American National Standards Institute (ANSI), 25 West 43rd Street, 4th Floor, New York, NY 10036; phone: (212) 642-4980; email *info@ansi.org;* website: *https://webstore.ansi.org/.*
+(b) American National Standards Institute (ANSI), 25 West 43rd Street, 4th Floor, New York, NY 10036; phone: (212) 642-4980; email *info@ansi.org;* website: *https://webstore.ansi.org/.*

 (1) ANSI C63.17-2013, *American National Standard for Methods of Measurement of the Electromagnetic and Operational Compatibility of Unlicensed Personal Communications Services (UPCS) Devices,* approved August 12, 2013; IBR approved for § 15.31.

 (2) Third Edition of the International Special Committee on Radio Interference (CISPR), Pub.
 22, *Information Technology Equipment-Radio Disturbance Characteristics-Limits and Methods of Measurement,* 1997; IBR approved for § 15.09.

-(b) Cable Television Laboratories, Inc., 858 Coal Creek Circle, Louisville, Colorado 80027; phone: (303) 661-9100; website: *www.cablelabs.com/.*
+(c) Cable Television Laboratories, Inc., 858 Coal Creek Circle, Louisville, Colorado 80027; phone: (303) 661-9100; website: *www.cablelabs.com/.*

 (1) M-UDCP-PICS-I04-080225, *Uni-Directional Cable Product Supporting M-Card: Multiple Profiles; Conformance Checklist: PICS,* February 25, 2008; IBR approved for § 15.123(c).

 (2) TP-ATP-M-UDCP-I05-20080304, *Uni-Directional Digital Cable Products Supporting M-Card; M-UDCP Device Acceptance Test Plan,* March 4, 2008; IBR approved for § 15.123(c).

-(c) Consumer Technology Association (formerly Consumer Electronics Association), 1919 S. Eads St., Arlington, VA 22202; phone: (703) 907-7634; email: *CTA@CTA.tech*; website: *www.cta.tech/*.
+(d) Consumer Technology Association (formerly Consumer Electronics Association), 1919 S. Eads St., Arlington, VA 22202; phone: (703) 907-7634; email: *CTA@CTA.tech*; website: *www.cta.tech/*.

 (1) CEA-542-B, *CEA Standard: Cable Television Channel Identification Plan,* July 2003; IBR approved for § 15.118.